-Radioactive contaminants discharged into northern European marine waters can reach Norwegian waters by ocean current transportation.
+Radioactive contaminants discharged into northern European marine waters can reach Norwegian waters bv ocean current transportation.
 The main ocean currents of the area are presented in Figure 2.3.
 Some elements, such as Pu and Am, are particlereactive and will to a large extent sink and end up in the sediments.
-From the sediments the radionuclides can later be remobilised and transported away by local currents.
+From the sediments the radionuclides can later be remobilised and by local transported away currents.
 Remobilised plutonium and 137Cs from Irish Sea sediments contaminated by previous Sellafield discharges are one of the main sources of these elements in Norwegian marine waters.
 Other elements, such as 99Tc and 90Sr, are not particle-reactive and will follow currents and can be transported large distances away from the discharge point.

 Figure 2.3.
-Overview of the main current system in the North Sea, Norwegian Sea, Greenland Sea and Barents Sea (Aure et al., 1998).
+Overview of the main current system in the North Sea, Norwegian Sea, Greenland Sea and Barents Sea (Source: IMR).